 Treatment of Hemolytic Disease of the Newborn

 Fetal anemia is monitored in cases where FHD is detected.
 In-utero blood transfusion may be required repeatedly to treat the anemia.
-If there is evidence of fetal distress, then labor may have to be induced to prevent worsening of FHD.
+The transfusion is done using O-ve, washed, leukocyte depleted and irradiated blood via the umbilical vein.

 - Neonate may require frequent feeding as well as an intravenous fluid replacement.